Lodewikus2000/inequality/PROCESS.md

 # Day 13
 Added a dropdown menu to select what the map should display (top 1, top 10, or bottom 10).
+Added a lorenz curve.
+Worked on the overal layout.
+Merged the 2 buttons to divide and undivide the pie into one toggle button.